-In the US, Oxycodone is controlled by the DEA as a Schedule II drug.
+In the United States, oxycodone is controlled by the DEA as a Schedule II drug.
 Drugs of this schedule carry the following characteristics:

 - High risk of abuse